-4.8 Test and Materials Library
+4.17 Test and Materials Library

 Each student who is enrolled in SHS 500 and SHS 558 pays a course fee at registration.
 These funds are used for malpractice insurance and maintenance of the in-house test and materials library.
-The materials librarian is available to assist students for 16 hours a week.
-Hours are posted on the bulletin board and/or door of the library.
+The materials librarian is available to assist students with his/her hours posted on the bulletin board and/or door of the library.

 Graduate students are to check out, renew, return and reserve tests and materials by signing materials in and out on the check-out list.
 Only current and enrolled UNM graduate students and faculty are allowed to check out materials from the library.
-If an outside party wishes to check out materials, a current graduate student or faculty person will need to agree to check out the material and be responsible in assuring that it is returned.
+If an outside party wishes to check out materials, a current graduate student or faculty person will need to agree to check out the material and be responsible in assuring that the materials are returned.

-Tests may be checked out for a maximum of one week and materials may be checked out for a maximum of two weeks.
+Tests may be checked out for a maximum of one week and therapy materials may be checked out for a maximum of two weeks.
 All items are due during the first library hours after the allowed check out time.
 Exceptions to the maximum check out time can only be approved through a Clinic Instructor or the Clinic Director.